 The plan establishes a series of distinctive mixed-used precincts with academic developments concentrated along the “Coyote Walk,” providing a resource for student and faculty interactions.
 Academic buildings have been planned to contain multiple uses and offer maximum flexibility to allow for fluctuating enrollment patterns and changes in pedagogy emphasizing shared interdisciplinary academic spaces.
 New student housing villages are planned along the second major pedestrian pathway “Sycamore Walk,” creating a residential neighborhood integrated into the campus core to encourage a more 24/7 live, study, play environment.

-Features such as expanded use of photovoltaic systems, high-performance building envelopes and bioswales, and a drought tolerant landscape plant palette have been incorporated to achieve sustainable development based on water conservation, energy independence, and community resilience.
-The plan also addresses campus accessibility issues with a goal to reduce vehicle intrusion on the campus while better locating pedestrian and bicycle facilities.
+Features such as expanded use of photovoltaic systems, high-performance building envelopes and bioswales, and a drought-tolerant landscape plant palette have been incorporated to achieve sustainable development based on water conservation, energy independence, and community resilience.
+The plan also addresses campus accessibility issues with the goal to reduce vehicle intrusion on the campus while better locating pedestrian and bicycle facilities.

 Location: San Bernardino, California

 Size: 411 Acres; New Building Area: 2,866,000 SF

 Senior Campus Planning Consultant: Assembledge+ | Richard W. Thompson, FAIA (Principal in Charge), David Thompson, Craig O’Connor

 Lead Planning Consultant: RTKL | Nate Cherry FAIA, AICP, LEED AP BD+C; Noam Maitless, AIA; Jonathon Linkus